Mr. President, the solution exists.

 The Reset

 The anesthetic temporarily blocks the overactive nerve signals, allowing the sympathetic nervous system to "reset" to pre-trauma levels.
-Many veterans report feeling relief within 30 minutes of the procedure.
+Many veterans report rapid improvement, though individual response times vary.

 04